LynWorth/Safe-Steps/README.md

 # Safe Steps

 ## Project status
-to-dolist:
+(to-dolist:
- re-size logo to fit in header
+ re-size logo to fit in header)
- hover elements on behaviour list

 ## Description
 This project is to create a straightforward webpage outlining the key principles of Safeguarding issues for adults, predominently domestic abuse.